BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_05.md

 Just gotta find a way to hit Shiftry with a Bug move and you'll probably win here.
 As a reward, you'll get **Nuzleaf** by talking to it.

-The totem at the top here also has Pokémon in it.
-For each Ill-Fated Doll you have (we only have 1) you can fight and catch a Pokémon in the sequence **Baltoy**, **Elgyem**, **Golett**.
-Which Pokémon this sequence starts at is randomly determined, however.
+The totem at the top here also has Pokemon in it.
+For each Ill-Fated Doll you have (we only have 1) you can fight and catch a Pokemon in the sequence **Baltoy**, **Elgyem**, **Golett**.
+Which Pokemon this sequence starts at is randomly determined, however.
 If you make your way all the way back through Beryl Cave to Beryl Ward, then return without an Ill-Fated Doll in your bag on a clear day, you can catch **Natu** on the totem pole.

 ### Smashin' at Citrine Mountain